astronomer/docs/software/houston-api-examples.md

 If you don't need certain users to verify their email before they join a Workspace, you can configure a bypass when you add them to a Workspace.
 This can be useful for minimizing friction when programmatically inviting many users to your platform.

-To run this mutation, you'll need:
+To run this mutation, you need:

 - Workspace Admin permissions
-- A -**Workspace ID**.
+- A Workspace ID.
 To retrieve this value, run `astro workspace list`.
 Alternatively, open a Workspace in the Software UI and copy the value after `/w/` in your Workspace URL (for example `https://app.basedomain/w/<workspace-id>`).
 - The user's email address.
 - The user's desired role in the Workspace (`WORKSPACE_VIEWER`, `WORKSPACE_EDITOR`, `WORKSPACE_ADMIN`).